soedinglab/metaeuk/README.md

      wget https://mmseqs.com/metaeuk/metaeuk-linux-avx2.tar.gz; tar xvfz metaeuk-linux-avx2.tar.gz; export PATH=$(pwd)/metaeuk/bin/:$PATH

 ## Input
 MetaEuk will search for eukaryotic protein-coding genes in **contigs** based on similarity to a reference database of **proteins** or **protein profiles**.
 The starting point are Fasta files of sequences (you can use contigs.fna and proteins.faa from the tests/two_contigs directory as a small toy example).
+Convert the contigs.fna file to a nucleotide database by running the createdb command (--dbtype 2)

 Read [here](https://github.com/soedinglab/mmseqs2/wiki#how-to-create-a-target-profile-database-from-pfam) to learn more on how to create a protein profile database using MMseqs2.
 Once created, this database can be used as referenceDB in the command below.